 The United Kingdom left the European Union on 31 January 2020.
-The transition period that started on 1st February 2020 to negotiate future arrangements between EU and the UK is currently scheduled to end on 31st December 2020.
+The transition period that started on 1st February 2020 to negotiate future arrangements between EU and the UK ended on 31st December 2020.

 As of the end of the transition period British citizens and their non-EU family members will be subject to all Spanish immigration rules for third-country nationals, meaning any privileges under EU freedom of movement will come to an end.

 However, UK nationals and their family members who established the residence in other EU Member States before the end of the transition period in accordance with EU free movement law, will maintain their free movements rights after 31st December 2020.

 In compliance with EU Regulation 2018/1806 of the European Parliament and of the Council of 14 November 2018 British passport holders travelling to Schengen countries for holidays, business or to visit family do not require a visa for stays of up to 90 days in a 180 day-period, provided the visit is not for gainful activity.
 Please note that the 90 days will start counting from the date they enter any of the Schengen countries, including Spain.